Starring Sally J. Freedman as Herself: Plot

 Sally J. Freedman moves from New Jersey to Miami, Florida with her brother, Douglas, their mother, and grandmother at the end of World War II.
-This is because of Douglas' health, for he caught nephritis from staying in wet clothes in the cold.
+This is because of Douglas' health, as he caught nephritis from staying in wet clothes in the cold.
 The novel first touches on racism when, on the train to Florida, Sally meets a black woman traveling with her young sons who are about Sally's age and infant daughter who Sally gets to hold.
 The next day, Sally goes back to visit them and discovers that laws requiring racial segregation in the 1940s in the Southern United States force them to move to another car on the train.
 Sally is infuriated and does not understand why her mother is not upset as well.
 Before she can be admitted to her new school, she must undergo a physical examination in which the school nurse discovers nits (head louse eggs) in her hair.
 The school nurse tries to calm her mother, who is insulted and taking the news personally, by saying, "Look Mrs. Freedman, don't take this personally.
 You've been traveling, she could have picked them up anywhere."

-In her new school, Sally meets new friends, the first being Barbara, who teaches her all about there.
-Later, she meets a sixth grader named Andrea and a girl named Shelby, who's in a different class.
-She has a difficult first day at school, but after a while, she begins to make more friends.
-Then she meets Peter Hornstein, a so-called "Latin Lover", who seems to like her, but he ignores her when a new girl named Jackie arrives.
-It troubles her that he is going after a different girl, and she begins to like him back.
+In her new school, Sally meets new friends, the first being Barbara, who teaches her all about the area.
+Later, she meets a sixth grader named Andrea and a girl named Shelby from a different class.
+She has a difficult first day at school, but over time she begins to make more friends.
+The next character she meets is Peter Hornstein, a so-called "Latin Lover," who seems to like her, but he ignores her when a new girl named Jackie arrives.
+It troubles Sally that he is going after a different girl, and she begins to like him back.
 She also meets Harriet Goodman, who takes an instant disliking of her simply because she's a "snowbird".